-From 1 January to 31 December 2017, Bavaria will assume the presidency over the implementation of the Strategy.
-The cornerstones of the Work Programme for the Bavarian presidency over the EU Alpine Strategy were presented in the Representation of the Free State of Bavaria to the EU in Brussels on 29 November 2016 and will now be shaped into concrete measures during the course of several events like the 1st EUSALP Conference on Alpine Green Infrastructure and the 1st EUSALP Annual Forum.
+From 1 January to 31 December 2017, Bavaria held the Presidency over the Implementation of the Strategy.
+The cornerstones of the Work Programme for the Bavarian presidency over the EU Alpine Strategy were presented in the Representation of the Free State of Bavaria to the EU in Brussels on 29 November 2016 and then shaped into concrete measures during the course of several events like the 1st EUSALP Conference on Alpine Green Infrastructure and the 1st EUSALP Annual Forum.

-The dialogue with the relevant actors will be continued during the Bavarian presidency.
-For example, during the Annual Forum, a large Citizens’ Forum will be open to the general public, with numerous opportunities for information and participation.
+The dialogue with the relevant actors was continued during the Bavarian presidency.
+For example, during the Annual Forum, a large Citizens’ Forum was open to the general public, with numerous opportunities for information and participation.

 Grey energy assessment in construction/ Alpine construction materials

 In order to reach a climate-neutral building stock by 2050, the building sector must be considered.